-All requests must be accompanied by supporting documentation.
+All requests must be accompanied by supporting documentation, submitted before the deadline.
 Supporting documentation should be issued on official letterhead (or on the form Authorization for Disclosure of Information in Support of Request for Academic Concession) and must include the following information:

 What is the next step if I have been granted Academic Concession?

 It is your responsibility to make arrangements to finish incomplete course work and/or exams.